 Vitamin B7 (Biotin) is an essential nutrient that is part of the B-complex vitamin for metabolism.
 Biotin can help grow healthier and stronger hair, skin, and nails.
 The daily recommended intake is 2.5 mg.
 Deficiency in biotin causes brittle and thin fingernails, hair loss, conjunctivitis (red eyes), and dermatitis (scaly, red rash around the eyes, nose, mouth), depression, and lack of energy.
 Biotin is found in whole eggs, meat, and green leafy vegetables.

 Methionine is an essential amino acid that our body cannot produce, but can only get from food.
 Methionine is required to make protein to build muscle and create other amino acids, as well as responsible for lipolysis (the breakdown of fat).
-Methionine is commonly used as an agent to help with weight loss by preventing accumulation of fat in the liver and the cardiovascular system.
-Also, methionine help regulate blood sugar levels that will allow you to cope with overeating and allow for efficient use of nutrients derived from food.
+Methionine is commonly used as an agent to help with weight loss by preventing the accumulation of fat in the liver and the cardiovascular system.
+Also, methionine helps regulates blood sugar levels that will allow you to cope with overeating and allow for efficient use of nutrients derived from food.

 Choline is a molecule mostly used for either its cognitive boosting properties (turning into acetylcholine, the learning neurotransmitter) or as a liver health agent, able to reduce fatty liver buildup.
 Found in high amounts in eggs, the yolks in particular.